bids-standard/bids-specification/src/04-modality-specific-files/08-genetic-descriptor.md

 `dataset_description.json` file.

-Information about the presence/absence of specific genetic markers MAY be duplicated in the `participants.tsv` file by adding optional columns.
+Information about the presence/absence of specific genetic markers MAY be duplicated in the `participants.tsv` file by adding optional columns (like `idh_mutation` in the example below).
+Note that optional columns MUST be further described in an accompanying `participants.json` file as described in the [tabular files section](https://bids-specification.rtfd.io/en/stable/02-common-principles.html#tabular-files).

 `participants.tsv` example: